|

 While a data recovery program’s retrieval capabilities are certainly its most important aspect, the extra features it brings to the table certainly add a lot of value.
 For example, some apps come with a drive backup feature while others allow the repair of compromised/damaged files, both of which can come in very handy.

-Fire up the software and prepare for scanning by selecting the disk that contained the lost files
+Fire up the application and point it at the disk where the files were lost

 Invest in a surge protector.
 A major power surge can do heavy damage to your computer.
 A strong enough one could fry the components in your computer, taking all of your important files along with it.
 So if you live in an area with unpredictable electric currents, spending some money on a surge protector can be a lifesaver.